satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T04_Import_from_Microsoft_SQL_Server_into_the_Hortonworks_Sandbox_using_Sqoop.md

 ### Conclusion

-Sqoop is a powerful tool and can be used with RDBMS systems to provide a number of benefits including incremental imports and exports as well as loads to HBase.
-You can find out more by checking out the Apache Sqoop project page.
+Sqoop is a powerful tool and can be used with RDBMS systems to provide a number of benefits including incremental imports and exports as well as connectivity to HBase.
+You can find out more by checking out the [Apache Sqoop](http://sqoop.apache.org/) project page.